dbierer/php-class-notes/zf-level-1-feb-2018.md

 ## Q & A
+* Q: What is the full namespace name for @ANO?
+* A:

+* Q: How do I use a template system like Twig with ZF?
+* A:

 * Q: from Bryant to All Participants: What happens if you set 'may_terminate' => FALSE?
 Is 'may_terminate' a required field?
 * A: `may_terminate` is a switch which, if set TRUE, allows the parent route only to be considered a match.
   If set to FALSE, the route listener has to match *both* parent *and* child before returning a valid match.